 You might need to think about registering business names or setting up a company – and that’s before you even start buying stock, renting premises, obtaining insurance or perhaps get set up to work from home.
 You also need to consider the costs of a website, branding and marketing to attract customers.

 This is not always such a good idea.
-In many cases, parents or other guarantors don’t realise the kind of financial commitment they are making by investing in a new business.
+In many cases, parents or other guarantors don’t realise the kind of financial commitment they are making by lending money to someone starting a new business.

 Here are some questions to ask before getting your loved ones involved in the financial side of your business.

-If you do borrow from family or friends, it’s important that everybody involved understands exactly whether any money they invest is considered a loan to be paid back with interest, an interest-free loan or a gift that you don’t need to pay back.
+If you do borrow money from family or friends, it’s important that everybody involved understands if the money is considered:

 Can your loved ones afford it?